-- 1) The chairperson of the Athletic Directorate shall Chair the Selection Committee, - 2) The members drawn from the Athletic Directorate shall form a majority of the committee. - 3) Term of office shall be 3 years; there shall be no limit to the number of terms a Director may serve. - 4) In the event a Director is on leave for more than'3 months, a new Director shall be selected. - 5) During his/her term, a Director may be recalled from office by a Review Committee similar to the Selection Committee which appointed him/her.
-The Chairperson shall strike a Review Committee at the written request of 2 members of the Physical Educational and Recreation Department and 3 members of the Athletic Directorate, none of whom may subsequently serve on the Review Committee. - 6) The function of the Athletic Director is to ensure that the University's policy decisions are carried out and to demonstrate initiative and leadership in the conduct of the Athletic Program.
+1) The Chairperson of the Athletic Directorate shall Chair the Selection Committee.

+- 2) The members drawn from the Athletic Directorate shall form a majority of the Committee. - 3) Term of office shall be three (3) years; there shall be no limit to the number of terms a Director may serve. - 4) In the event a Director is on leave for more than three (3) months, a new Director shall be selected. - 5) During his/her term, a Director may be recalled from office by a Review Committee similar to the Selection Committee which appointed him/her.
+The Chairperson of the Athletic Directorate shall strike a Review Committee at the written request of two (2) members of the Physical Educational and Campus Recreation Department and three (3) members of the Athletic Directorate, none of whom may subsequently serve on the Review Committee. - 6) The function of the Athletic Director is to ensure that the University's policy decisions are carried out and to demonstrate initiative and leadership in the conduct of the Athletic Program.

-The Coordinator of the Bachelor of General Studies program shall be selected by a committee composed of the following members:
+The Coordinator of the Bachelor of General Studies program shall be selected by a Committee composed of the following members:

-- the Crair of the General Studies Committee of the Brandon University Senate; - e one Dean appointed by the President; - five representatives, one elected by and from the Faculties of Arts, Science and Education, the School of Music, and Student Services; - the Vice-president as Chair.
+- the Chair of the General Studies Committee of the Brandon University Senate; - one Dean appointed by the President; - six representatives, one elected by and from the Faculties of Arts, - Science and Education, the Schools of Music and Health Studies, and Student Services; - the Vice-President (Academic & Research) as Chair.

-The term of office for the Coordinator of the Bachelor of General Studies program shall be three years (renewable).
+The term of office for the Coordinator of the Bachelor of General Studies program shall be three (3) years (renewable).